Governor of New Jersey: Lieutenant governor

-On November 8, 2005, voters passed an amendment to the New Jersey State Constitution that created the position of Lieutenant Governor of New Jersey, effective with the 2009 elections.
-Before this amendment was passed, the President of the New Jersey Senate would simultaneously also serve as governor whenever the office of governor was vacant.
+On November 8, 2005, voters passed an amendment to the New Jersey State Constitution that created the position of Lieutenant Governor of New Jersey, effective with the 2009 gubernatorial election.
+Before this amendment was passed, the President of the New Jersey Senate would simultaneously serve as governor whenever the office of governor was vacant.
 This dual position was more powerful than that of an elected governor, as the individual would have a major role in both the legislative and executive branches.

 The amendment was prompted by New Jersey State Senate President Richard Codey serving as Governor of New Jersey in January 2002 and again from November 2004 to January 2006 after the resignations of elected Governors Christine Todd Whitman and Jim McGreevey.

 Kim Guadagno, a former prosecutor, was sworn in as New Jersey's first lieutenant governor on January 19, 2010, under Governor Chris Christie.
 Guadagno was succeeded by former assemblywoman Sheila Oliver, who was sworn in on January 16, 2018, under Governor Phil Murphy.
 On August 1, 2023, the lieutenant governor position became vacant when Oliver died in office.
 On September 8, 2023, Governor Murphy selected Tahesha Way, New Jersey's Secretary of State, as the third lieutenant governor of New Jersey, to succeed Oliver and serve out the remainder of Oliver's term.
+In January 2026, Dale Caldwell took office as lieutenant governor under Governor Mikie Sherrill.
+On September 25, 2026, Caldwell resigned from office after the release of a report which alleged that he had engaged in sexual harassment and ethics violations.